dotnet/llilc/tools/Driver/ReadMe.txt

-This is a placeholder for an AOT copmpilation driver.
+This is a placeholder for an AOT (Ahead Of Time) compilation driver.